Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Index Construction

 \subsection{Clustering}

 \sn produces clusters via the embedding DNN.
 As we describe in Section~\ref{sec:query-proc}, \sn propagates annotations/scores from cluster representatives to unannotated data records.

-A key choice is deciding which data records to select as cluster representatives.
+A key choice is which data records to select as cluster representatives.
 Similar to selecting training data, \sn could select a set of cluster representatives at random.
-While random sampling for cluster representatives may do well on average at query time, it may perform poorly on rare events.
+While random sampling may do well on average at query time, it may perform poorly on rare events (i.e., outliers).

-To address this issue, \sn selects cluster representatives via furthest-point first (FPF).
-FPF iteratively chooses the furthest point from the existing set of cluster representatives as the newest representative.
-FPF is both computationally efficient and provides a 2-approximation to the optimal maximum intra-cluster distance.
-Intuitively, FPF chooses points that are diverse in embedding space.
-If the embeddings are semantically meaningful, then FPF will select data records that are diverse.
+To address this issue, \sn selects cluster representatives via FPF.
+FPF chooses points that are far apart in embedding space.
+Thus, if the embeddings are semantically meaningful, then FPF will select data records that are diverse.
 Finally, we mix a small fraction of random clusters, which helps ``average-case performance'' queries.

 \sn stores the distances of all embeddings to each cluster representative.
 As we describe in Section~\ref{sec:query-proc}, \sn uses the $k$ nearest cluster representatives for query processing.